 Raised on the Central Coast of California, she began studying music and guitar at aged 11.
 She learned building and fabrication skills as a light commercial diver – performing extensive underwater maintenance, and fiberglass repair - and eventually learned to weld.
 Her devotion to music and construction did not converge until she attended Stanford University where she received a BA in music and an MA in Music, Science and Technology.

 Beyond composition and computer programming, Leitman has worked extensively with computer music controllers and Human Computer Interface Design.
-Large works include PlaySoundGround, an adult sized interactive musical playground, Electric Barrels and BuskBox; two amplified musical instruments designed specifically for street performance.
+Large works include PlaySoundGround, an adult sized interactive musical playground, and Sonic Wishing Well.
 She also regularly records whale song on homemade hydrophones, near Monterrey.